sleuth-io/sleuth-action/README.md

         with:
           organization-slug: 'your-sleuth-organization'
           deployment-slug: 'your-deployment-slug'
+          environment: staging
+          sha: ${{ github.sha }}
+          email: ${{ github.event.pusher.email }}
           api-key: ${{ secrets.SLEUTH_API_KEY }}
       # Use the output from the `sleuth` step
       - name: Get the response status
         run: echo "Status code ${{ steps.sleuth.outputs.status }}"
 ```

+**Note** You can ontain the `deployment-slug` parameter by ensuring your code deployment is configured to track deploys using webhooks and then clicking on *Get Setup Instructions* from the gear icon menu when viewing a code deployment